 I have used 2 quality brands of CBD products:

 - CbdMD – I love the gummies, capsules, and sleep formula.
 You can buy it online but the best place I’ve found to buy it is locally at Gracie’s Essential Oils in Brookfield.
-Tim, the manager, will take the time to educate you and help find the right product and dosage for you.
-He’s taken classes on the subject and is very knowledgeable.
+They will take the time to educate you and help find the right product and dosage for you.

 - Charlotte’s Web.
 They’ve been around a long time and have a quality, albeit pricey, product.
 I’ve used the oil and capsules.
 You can find them online or at Fresh Thyme.